Fishless Cycle ( Aquarium Nitrogen Cycle )

-Cycle the tank, aquarium nitrogen cycle, fishless cycle, new tank syndrome, these terms might sound unfamiliar to most beginner fish keepers who just got into the hobby.
-The term “cycle” about the fish tanks usually refers to an aquarium nitrogen cycle.
+Aquarium nitrogen cycle, fishless cycling, new tank syndrome, these terms might sound unfamiliar to most beginner fish keepers.
+The term “cycle” in fish keeping refers to an aquarium nitrogen cycle.
 It is the biological process of ammonia (NH3) being converted to nitrite (NO2), and then the nitrite is converted to nitrate (NO3).

 Ammonia —–> Nitrite —–> Nitrate

-Aquarium Nitrogen Cycle is extremely important in fish keeping hobby, and fishless cycle is the best way to do it.
+Aquarium Nitrogen Cycle is extremely important in fish keeping hobby.
+Fishless cycling is the best way to do it.
 If this is new to you, please do not panic.
 We have all been there once.
-Just read on and you will understand everything you need to know about how to prepare your new fish tanks for your fish. :)
+Just read on, and you will understand everything you need to know about how to prepare a new fish tank for your fish. 🙂

 Most living organisms generate ammonia as waste.
 Fish is no exception.
-Fish not only produce ammonia through their gills constantly, but also through their waste (poop), which will produce more ammonia as the waste breaks down.
+Fish not only produce ammonia through their gills continuously but also through their waste (poop), which will create more ammonia as the waste breaks down.

-Ammonia poisoning is one of the leading causes of death for new fish, because the fish tanks they were in had never gone through an aquarium nitrogen cycle.
-In a well established fish tank, there are enough natural occurring bacteria to break down ammonia into nitrite, and there is also enough a different species of bacteria to break down nitrite into nitrate.
+Ammonia poisoning is one of the leading causes of death for new fish.
+Most new fish tanks had never gone through an aquarium nitrogen cycle.
+In a well established fish tank, there are plenty of naturally occurring bacteria to break down ammonia into nitrite.
+Then there is also enough a different species of bacteria to break down nitrite into nitrate.
 Both ammonia and nitrite are toxic, and they are harmful even at the very slightest concentration, which is why they must stay at 0 in any fish tank.
-Nitrate on the other hand is harmless at low concentration, but it will weaken fish’s immune system when there is very high concentration.
+Nitrate, on the other hand, is harmless at low concentration, but it will weaken fish’s immune system when there is very high concentration.

-Part III – What do I need in order to fishless cycle an aquarium?
+What do I need to do fishless cycling in an aquarium?

 1. A fish tank of proper size,